AnyChart/docs.anychart.com/Appearance_Settings/Title.md

 ### Text Settings

-Text is the main part of title itself.
+Text is the main part of a title.
 Visit {api:anychart.core.ui.Title}API{api} to find out all parameters for tuning visual appearance of a chart title.

 ```
   // tune text